 (80 – 60) / 50 × 100 = 40% CRR

-A “good” CRR varies by industry, but, generally speaking, you want to be as close to 100% as possible.
-Here are industry benchmarks for retention rate from 2020, compiled by CustomerGauge.
+A “good” CRR varies by industry, but the higher the better.
+Here are the 2023 industry benchmarks for retention rate, compiled by CustomerGauge:

 Customer Lifetime Value tells you the amount of revenue your company has gained from your customers.
 You can calculate it based on a single customer or a customer segment.

-Unlike NPS, which only looks at the likelihood of a customer to refer your brand to a friend, CLV shows you the real financial impact a customer has made on your company over time.
+Unlike NPS, which only looks at the likelihood that a customer will refer your brand to a friend, shows the real financial impact a customer has made on your company over time.
 It’s a tangible metric that’s a strong indicator of customer loyalty and satisfaction.

-To calculate CLV, multiply customer value by average customer lifespan.
+To calculate LTV, multiply customer value by the average customer lifespan.

-Customer value × Average customer lifespan = CLV
+Customer value × Average customer lifespan = LTV

 To get your customer value, you need to find your company’s average purchase value and multiply that number by the average number of purchases.
 Your average customer lifespan is the average number of years you retain customers.